Yandex Cloud

 You can migrate the load from a Yandex Network Load Balancer load balancer to a Yandex Application Load Balancer L7 load balancer.
 A network load balancer distributes traffic across your load balancer pods deployed in a Yandex Managed Service for Kubernetes cluster.
 If the L7 load balancer does not support your load balancer configuration, you can add an internal network load balancer as a target for your L7.
 The internal network load balancer will be distributing traffic across NGINX Ingress Controller pods deployed in a Managed Service for Kubernetes cluster; the internal network load balancer's IP address will be specified in the L7 load balancer's target group.

 During the migration process, the L7 load balancer will have a Yandex Smart Web Security security profile connected to it.
-An L7 load balancer with a connected security profile operates as follows:
+Here is how an L7 load balancer with a security profile works:

 You can create a service migration infrastructure using the following tools: